PlaidShirtKhakiCargos/feature/README.md

 ```

 #### PropertiesFeatureResolver
 This uses the Spring Framework core `PropertiesLoaderUtils` to load the properties file.
-This will also throw a `IOException` during runtime if there is no properties file found.
+This will throw a `RunTimeException` if there is an error processing the properties file.

 |  Constructor Arg | Description | Default |
 | ---        | ---         | ---     |